Stock Clearance Sale

 1. Medication or behavioral approaches: Addressing impotence or premature ejaculation with one or both approaches may improve fertility.

-1. Surgery, hormones or assisted reproductive technology: If the lack of healthy sperm is suspected as the cause of a man's infertility, surgery or hormones to correct the problem or the use of assisted reproductive technology is sometimes very useful.
+2. Surgery, hormones, or assisted reproductive technology: If the lack of healthy sperm is suspected of causing a man's infertility, surgery or hormones to correct the problem or use assisted reproductive technology is sometimes very useful.

 • Electric or vibratory stimulation to achieve ejaculation can help retrieve sperm in men with spinal cord injuries.